chamuel51/mvn-java8-quickstart/README.md

 * Brew for MacOS users [Homebrew Formulae Maven](https://formulae.brew.sh/formula/maven#default)

 ## IDE ##
 The project can be edited with a simple editor like [Visual Studio Code](https://code.visualstudio.com/download), with Java plugins installed, Alternatively you can use the pre-package installer with Java Plugins:  [Installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-win).
-Remember that Eclipse and IntelliJ IDEA consume a lot of system resources.
+Remember that [Eclipse](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers) and [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) consume a lot of system resources, but you can use those if you prefer.

 # Common Tasks #